I am JJ: For a child with a food allergy, tone matters

 A pleasant tone is like a spice.
 Used correctly, it can enhance any meal.
 That's why I carry it with me — in the same pocket as my AUVI-Q — whenever I leave my apartment.

-JJ Vulopas is a junior at the Wharton School at the University of Pennsylvania.
+JJ Vulopas is a senior at the Wharton School at the University of Pennsylvania.
 An advocate for young people, JJ has lived with food allergies his entire life.
 He is the author of the children's book, Land of Not.
 You can read his daily blog at www.thelandofcan.com and follow him @thelandofcan on Twitter and Instagram.